If you or a loved one is diagnosed with testicular cancer, a natural question you may ask is: “What caused this?”

 HIV infection: The virus that causes AIDS has been linked with it.

-Issues before birth: Conditions related to your mother’s pregnancy could play a role as well.
+Issues before birth: Conditions related to your mother’s pregnancy may play a role as well.
 They include abnormal bleeding and estrogen, or hormone, therapy.

-If you find a lump in your testicle, go to a doctor so he can check it.
+If you find a lump in your testicle, go to a doctor so they can check it.